SutekhVRC/VOR/README.md

     - Bind Host: The host/interface to bind the route UDP socket to (This will probably ALWAYS be 127.0.0.1).
     - Bind Port: The port to bind the route UDP socket to.
 This can be any port that is not being used anywhere else.
 These must be unique between every VOR app/route you add.
 NOTE: It is best to keep your bind ports in the higher range to reduce the likelihood of it interfering with another service.
     - Click Add

+4. Remember to set your OSC apps to bind on different ports (The "App Ports" in VOR).
+And they should still be sending directly to VRChat (VRChat default bind port is 9000).